pniederw/expecty/README.md

 ## Latest Release

-Expecty 0.8 was released on December 15th, 2012.
-It requires Scala 2.10.0-RC5 or higher.
-For Scala 2.10.0-RC3 you can still use Expecty 0.7.
+Expecty 0.9 was released on January 4th, 2013.
+It requires Scala 2.10.0 or higher.

 ## Download